The Boondocks (comic strip): Publication history

 On February 28, 2006, McGruder announced that his strip would go on a six-month hiatus, starting March 27, 2006, with new installments resuming in October.
 Repeats of earlier strips were offered by Universal Press Syndicate in the interim.
 The Boondocks was syndicated to over 300 clients at its peak, but more than half substituted different features rather than publish reruns during the hiatus.
 On September 25, 2006, Universal Press Syndicate president Lee Salem announced that the comic would not return, saying, "Although Aaron McGruder has made no statement about retiring or resuming The Boondocks for print newspapers ... newspapers should not count on it coming back in the foreseeable future."
 He added that Universal would welcome McGruder back if he chose to return.
 Greg Melvin, McGruder's editor at the syndicate, met with him in an unsuccessful attempt to talk the cartoonist into returning.
-McGruder cited his work on the Cartoon Network show among other projects as reasons for not then returning to the strip.
+McGruder cited his work on the show among other projects as reasons for not then returning to the strip.
 After the strip was canceled, reruns continued to be carried by some newspapers through November 26, 2006.
 Reruns of the strip are available online at GoComics.

 In February 2019, a series of one-shot strips were published on radio personality Charlamagne tha God's Instagram page.